The days of being able to skate by on a single skill set are through. In order to stay relevant in marketing, you need to be a one-person band.

 Video Production and Editing

-It doesn’t matter what industry you work in; people today want to have you explain why to them why they should buy your product.
+It doesn’t matter what industry you work in; people today want you to pitch why they should buy your product.
 It is more than likely that they don’t want to read about your process if you give them the option to watch a video about it.

 A quick Google search reveals a plethora of options to get started on learning to edit videos.
 Most of them are paid but it is well worth it to create a video that you can be proud of.

 Check out Codecademy, where you can learn a surprising amount of code for free.
-It’s easy and fun and will definitely make you more valuable to your current company and those in the future.
+It’s easy and fun and will definitely make you more valuable to both your current and future employer.

 This current generation knows a lot about social media, as it is almost a second language for many born in and around the era of the internet.

 Here is a decent list that outlines 10 free tools for social media marketing.
-I haven’t used any of them yet but there are some really awesome names in there, including Hubspot and a few free university courses.
+I haven’t used any of them yet but there are some well-known names in there, including Hubspot and a few free university courses.

-This all may seem daunting, but getting a handle on these skills will make you a valuable asset to just about any marketing department.
-Focus on one area specifically then continue to branch out to other areas.
+Expanding your skillset may seem daunting, but getting a handle on these skills will make you a valuable asset to just about any marketing department.
+Continue to deepen your primary skillset then broaden your knowledge in other areas.
 Constantly learn and you will find yourself constantly in demand.

 What other skills should content marketers have?
 Do you subscribe to the T-Shaped person theory?
 Why or why not?
 Tell us what you think in the comments section.